martincusack979/machine_learning_and_statistics/README.md

 Martin Cusack
 Student ID: G00239124
-This repository contains a Jupyter notebook, a dataset folder, a .gitignore file and a readme file.
+This repository contains two Jupyter notebooks ('tasks.ipynb' and 'project.ipynb'), a data folder, an images folder a .gitignore file and a readme file.

 ## Task 1